atlassubbed/atlas-query-stream/README.md

 ## introduction

+#### transient dom

+The queries you define are walkers that crawl on a transient DOM, or TDOM.
+The TDOM is transient in the sense that it doesn't exist all at once.
+When writing queries, you can pretend it exists and can be crawled.

 #### queries

 The queries specified here are basic functions which take an open or text node and return either a truthy result, falsy, or another query.
 Queries may be wrapped in an array to indicate that they are *recursive*.
 A *basic* query will only be executed until it finds the first result, whereas a recursive query is executed indefinitely, allowing many results to be found.
+You may *abort* queries prematurely by returning `null`. *Nested* queries are queries which return other queries, which is useful for walking deep into the TDOM.

 #### input